Sergio Mattarella: COVID-19 pandemic

-On 15 March 2021, Prime Minister Draghi placed the majority of Italy under so-called "full lockdown" conditions, with non-essential businesses closing and travel restricted, in response to an increase in the transmission of COVID-19; unlike the 2020 lockdown, factories and some other workplaces were allowed to remain open.
+On 15 March 2021, Prime Minister Draghi placed the majority of Italy under "full lockdown" conditions, with non-essential businesses closing and travel restricted, in response to an increase in the transmission of COVID-19; unlike the 2020 lockdown, factories and some other workplaces were allowed to remain open.
 Draghi vowed that Italy would see its vaccination programme triple in April, reaching 500,000 people per day by that time.

 In June 2021, the more contagious SARS-CoV-2 Delta variant became predominant in Italy.
 In August 2021, the government extended the requirement of the EU Digital COVID Certificate, also known as Green Pass, to the participation in sports events and music festivals but also to the access to indoor places like bars, restaurants and gyms, as well as to long-distance public transportation, in an attempt to contain the spread of new variants.
 On 15 October, Italy became the first country in the world to establish a mandatory COVID-19 vaccination certificate for the entire work force, public, and private.

 On 31 December, during what was anticipated to be his last speech to the nation as president and within a dramatic increasing in COVID-19 cases, Mattarella thanked all the Italians who got vaccinated, stressing that "wasting vaccines was an offense to anyone who didn't have them".
 Mattarella also stated that during his seven-year term he never felt alone, thanking Italians to have shown "the best face of the country".